-On July 1, 2012 Meeting Maker - United States, Inc.,was sold by its shareholder Meeting Maker Holding B.V. pursuant to a Stock Purchase Agreement with Asure Software, Inc. ("Asure").
+On July 1, 2012 the Company sold all of its issued and outstanding shares of its operating subsidiary, Meeting Maker - United States, Inc., pursuant to a Stock Purchase Agreement with Asure Software, Inc. ("Asure").
 The aggregate consideration received consisted of (i) \$9.8 million in cash, subject to a post-closing working capital adjustment, (ii) 255,000 shares of Asure's common stock, and (iii) an additional \$3 million in cash that is due on October 31, 2014, subject to offset of any amounts owed under the indemnification provisions of the Stock Purchase Agreement.